SeanJxie/polygo/README.md

 ## Examples

-Below, we create a simple quadratic and find its roots:
+Below, we create a simple quadratic and find its root:
 ```go
 package main